lubgr/tsym/README.md

 /* ... fill matrix and and right hand side with values ... */

-tsym::solve(C, rhs, x, std::size_t{4}, [](auto& A, auto i, auto j) -> tsym::Var& { return A[4u*i + j]; });
+auto wrappedC = [&C](auto i, auto j) -> tsym::Var& { return C[4u*i + j]; };

+tsym::solve(wrappedC, rhs, x, std::size_t{4});

-/* A and rhs have changed now, x contains the solution. */
+/* A and rhs are untouched, x contains the solution. */
 ```
-Different vector types for solution and right hand side aren't supported.
-Last, a sixth functions
-argument can be passed to `solve`, specifying the vector access function.
-When the given coefficient
-matrix is singular, all functions will throw an instance of `std::invalid_argument`.
-To keep the
+When the given coefficient matrix is singular, all functions will throw an instance of
-requirements on vector/matrix types low, no sanity checks are made (client code is hence responsible
+`std::invalid_argument`.
+To keep the requirements on vector/matrix types low, no sanity checks are
-for correct dimensions)
+made (client code is hence responsible for correct dimensions).
+Further note that `solve` and
+`determinant` don't mutate the input matrix and (if applicable) the right hand side vector (this
+differs from most LU decomposition approaches for numerical types).

 Additional notes
 ----------------